Tamilupdates/Link-Bypasser-Bot/README.md

 ## Commands

 ```
-/start - Welcome Message
+start - Welcome Message
-/help - List of All Supported Sites
+help - List of All Supported Sites
 ```

 ---